The quote today comes from Henry Ford, who says:

-One of my greatest challenges, at the moment, is to remember that I have turned 57!
-When I think of myself it’s not as an “old” person (not that I am saying that 57 is old!), but I can still remember very clearly as a teenager, working out how old I would be at the turn of the century and thinking I would be ancient!
+One of my greatest challenges, at the moment, is to remember that I am now in my 60s!
+When I think of myself it’s not as an “old” person (not that I am saying that the 60s is old!), but I can still remember very clearly as a teenager, working out how old I would be at the turn of the century and thinking I would be ancient!

 Go on – I dare you!